-Situated downstream of Lac de Bimont, the dam of Lac de Zola is named after its architect: François Zola, the father of famous French writer Émile Zola.
+- Situated downstream of Lac de Bimont, the dam of Lac de Zola takes the name of its architect: François Zola, the father of famous French writer Émile Zola.
 The dam operated between 1864 and 1877, supplying water to Aix-en-Provence.
 It still serves as a buffer in case the level of Lac de Bimont falls to emergency low levels.

 A protected area

-15,493 hectares of the Montagne Sainte-Victoire range have been listed as a special protection zone (Zone de Protection Spéciale), located at altitudes between 246 and 1,016 metres.
+15,493 hectares of the Montagne Sainte-Victoire range are part of a special protection zone (Zone de Protection Spéciale), at altitudes between 246 and 1,016 metres.
 In 2004, Montagne Sainte-Victoire received from the Ministry of Environment the prestigious “Grand site de France” label.

 The Celto-Ligurians named Montagne Sainte-Victoire the “Vintour” in honour of the god of winds.
 They also named another emblematic mountain of Provence after the wind (le vent in French): Mont Ventoux.

 When the Romans came into the region they originally named Aix-en-Provence ‘Aquae Sextiae’ (the waters of Sextius).

 In the 13th century, a chapel dedicated to “Sainte Venture” was built near the summit.